Michael O'Connell (artist): Barbizon

-By 1923 he was living in a tent on a block of land he had bought in Beaumaris on Port Phillip Bay where a number of painters lived before a health inspector condemned the tent and he had to pull it down and started construction of a house, 'Barbizon'.
+By 1923 O'Connell was living in a tent on a block of land he had bought in Beaumaris on Port Phillip Bay where a number of painters lived before a health inspector condemned the tent and he had to pull it down and started construction of a house, 'Barbizon'.
 It was a decision that transformed his life; he became a craftsman-designer and a Modernist.

 Through lack of money O'Connell built Barbizon himself, over 1924–25.
 Without an architect or builder and using the cheapest material he could find, concrete blocks made with sand from the site, he constructed an open-plan cruciform design which gave the minimum chance of the walls falling down.
 A local commentator observed that he "made it for himself out of bricks he made himself, and fitted it with furniture he made himself and hangings he made himself!
 The result is perfect."

 Named after the French Barbizon school of art, its design and functionalism were born of necessity and looked to Modernism.
 It was his studio and a gathering place for fellow artists.
 He became a member and councillor of the Arts and Crafts Society of Victoria, where he met his wife Ella Moody (née Evans-Vaughan) (1900–1981).
 They married in April 1931 in Melbourne.

 The house was lost in a bushfire in 1944 after his 1937 return to England.

 Concrete garden furniture

 Arising from O'Connell's use of concrete for building Barbizon was his development of garden furniture design and pots, 'sculpture for the garden', often painted and dyed, treated so that it could be painted, or impregnated with colour.
 He built a sunken garden with concrete bird-baths, fountains, and large bowls for hyacinths, and malacoides.
 Innovative and experimental large-scale pots with relief panels, some painted in fresco, fountains, and birdbaths embellished with animals or figures, he advertised as 'sculpture for the garden'.

 O'Connell gained commissions for garden furniture, and Edna Walling, prominent Australian garden designer, collaborated with him for an exhibition for the Arts and Crafts Society in Melbourne in 1927.
-In 1930-31 he was contracted to supply two cubic planters for the forecourt of theatre deco Castlemaine Art Gallery and Historical Museum, which he decorated with panels showing Australian animals cast in artificial stone (crushed rock mixed with cement), the same or similar to that used by Orlando Dutton for his figurative relief over the gallery entrance, and in sympathy with the latter's style.
+In 1930-31 for the forecourt of theatre deco Castlemaine Art Gallery and Historical Museum, he was contracted to supply two cubic planters decorated with panels showing Australian animals cast in artificial stone (crushed rock mixed with cement), in stylist sympathy with Orlando Dutton's figurative relief over the gallery entrance, which is also in artificial stone.
+The decorative panels were the work of Ella, since O'Connell was by then engrossed in making the Pandemonium textile banner.

 Edquist notes that with his sculptural works, unlike his watercolours, O'Connell joined the trajectory of Modernism, not on the scale of the heroic avant-garde, but as domestically focussed craft-based Modernist.